Homebrew/actions/api-commit-and-push/README.md

-# API Commit and Push
+# API commit and push GitHub Action

 An action that commits and pushes changes via the GitHub API rather than the git CLI.